knoxie87/Serverless-GraphQL-API/README.md

 # Serverless-GraphQL-API
- Serverless GraphQl API used to retrive and store widget postitions to aws dynomodb
+ Serverless GraphQl API used to retrive and store widget postition configuration to aws dynomodb